-ATTENTION Possible loss of data access - A volume copy overwrites data on the target volume.
+Attention: Possible loss of data access - A volume copy overwrites data on the target volume.
 Before you start a new operation, make sure that you no longer need the old data, or you have backed up the old data on the target volume.

 While the volume copy has a status of In Progress, Pending, or Failed, the controllers reject read and write requests to the target volume.
 After the volume copy operation is finished, the target volume automatically becomes read only to the hosts, and write requests to the target volume are rejected.
 You can change the Read-Only attribute after the volume copy has completed or has been stopped.
-(For more information about the Read-Only attribute, see Viewing Volume Copy Properties.)
+(For more information about the Read-Only attribute, see Viewing volume copy properties on page 139.)